brettlangdon/node-dogapi/README.md

 ## StatsD

-`dogapi` does not provide any functionality to talk to a local dogstatsd server.
+`dogapi` does not provide any functionality to talk to a local `dogstatsd` server.
 This library is purely an interface to the HTTP api.

+If you are looking for a good Datadog StatsD library, I recommend checking out [node-dogstatsd](https://github.com/joybro/node-dogstatsd).

 ## Installation